Baptism Event Coverage

 1. The hopeful soul.
 When your soul is troubled and in turmoil, there are two appropriate responses.

 1. Talk to yourself (verses 5, 11).
 The psalmist interrupts his soul’s unending conversation.
 This makes all of the difference.
 Too often this practice is neglected by those who are troubled in their souls.
 Spiritual Depression by Martin Loyde Jones is an exposition of psalm 42.
 “We must talk to ourselves instead of letting ourselves talk to us…Most of your unhappiness is due to the fact that you are listening to yourself instead of talking to yourself…You have to take yourself in hand.
-You much preach to yourself and question yourself…and say to yourself ‘Hope in God!’”
+You must preach to yourself and question yourself…and say to yourself ‘Hope in God!’”
 Have you realized this?
 Address yourself with the gospel and the promises of God.
 Talking truth to yourself is a learned skill that requires practice and effort.
 One conversation with yourself will not normally be enough to alter our troubled souls.
 You must persevere.
 You’ve been listening to yourself instead of talking to yourself for a long time.
 The good news tonight is that you can begin to talk to your soul.
 If you begin right away, you will reap the effect of the truth sometime in the future.
 So the next logical question is “what do I say to my soul?”.
 The psalmist provided a starters kit full of content: “hope in God.”
 Troubled souls can not be trusted and circumstances often lie to us when they inform us that God is not for us…When we cannot see God’s hand we must trust God’s heart.
 You can expand on this content by searching the scriptures for promises applicable to your trials and troubles.

 2. Talk to God.
 Verse 8 is a prayer to God, built from knowledge of God from God’s word.
 This turns his troubled soul into a hopeful soul.
 Troubled souls become hopeful souls as we sing truth to our souls.
 God desires that we humbly but boldly remind Him of His promises and rehearse them before Him.
 Spurgeon said that “God’s promises were not intended to be thrown away as waste paper…” The more time that you spend talking to yourself and reminding God of his promises, the less time you will spend listening to yourself and allowing a downcast and a troubled soul.